 Furthermore, the second classical dichotomy often envisioned via the separation between self-employed and employed workers is also contradicted by the construction of this QoE index (Figure 3).
-Thus, whereas 57% of workers having a low QoE are independent, 43% of workers belonging to the same group are also employees (Table 4).
-This observation puts into perspective the idea that the self-employed essentially have precarious and vulnerable jobs.
-Again, this result illustrates the employment vulnerabilization, as for employees work tends to become precarious for more than one out of three workers, gradually losing certain key protections due to the effects of outsourcing, exemptions from the application of labour law, and the flexibility of employment contracts.
+Thus, whereas 57% of workers having a low QoE are independent, 43% of workers belonging to the same group are also employees (Table 5).
+This observation puts into perspective the idea that the self-employed have essentially precarious and vulnerable jobs.
+Again, this result illustrates the employment vulnerabilization, since for employees, work tends to become precarious for more than one out of three workers, gradually losing certain key protections due to the effects of outsourcing, exemptions from the application of labour law, and the flexibility of employment contracts.